andreudumitro-eng/fair-poc-research/README.md

 Epoch-based proportional distribution

-Three-dimensional contribution metrics
+Three-dimensional contribution metrics (shares, loyalty, bond)

-Loyalty and bonding in a PoW context
+Square-root normalization for fairness

+Slashing mechanism for security

+Auditable bonds for regulatory compliance

 Peaceful coexistence of ASIC and small miners

 Limitations and Future Work
 Current Limitations
-Argon2id memory (256 MB) may still be ASIC-able
+Argon2id memory (256 MB) may still be ASIC-able (will be replaced with Equihash)

 P2P network implementation is 40% complete